As EV adoption speeds up, reliable public charging becomes a must-have. BGE’s charging network meets that need with a 98 percent uptime.

 The root cause: reliability.

-In 2017, a Clean Technica survey found that just 70 percent of EV drivers found public charging options “very reliable” or even “somewhat reliable.”
+In 2017, a Clean Technica survey found that just 70 percent of EV drivers found public EV charging networks and other options “very reliable” or even “somewhat reliable.”
 And public chargers were known for often being out-of-service when drivers need them most.

 This turned off many drivers who considered going electric, and would also need to be changed to help Maryland meet its goal of having 300,000 zero-emissions vehicles (ZEV) on the road by 2025 to help reach its clean air and Healthy Chesapeake Bay goals.